act-rules/act-rules.github.io/_rules/element-lang-matches-common-language-off6ek.md

 #### Passed Example 4

 These `p` element both have a `lang` [attribute value][] that match one of their [common language][].
-Even though it is the same sentence, each of its words can be either English or French.
+Even though it is the same sentence, each of its words can be either English or French and thus both languages are a common language of the element.
 The sentence does have meaning in both languages.

 ```html
 <html lang="en">